 Although it’s not required, the judge can suspend your driver’s license for six months to three years, even if you have no previous convictions.

-A reckless driving conviction will also add four points to your Ohio driver’s license.
+A reckless operation conviction will also add four points to your Ohio driver’s license.

 Several factors will be considered in a reckless driving case, including:

-In Ohio, drivers may also be convicted of other offenses related to reckless operation, such as:
+In Ohio, drivers may also be convicted of other traffic offenses related to reckless operation, such as:

 One significant difference between “operation without reasonable control” and “reckless operation” is that you can be charged with “operation without reasonable control” for accidentally losing control of your vehicle.